IRIS-Digital-Dosimeter/IRIS-Project/pythonEnv/Report.md

 > this is used to calculate dead time; currently it's set to the smallest gap found and sums all gaps larger than it

 2. Are the other calculations valid?

+# Github Revamp

+## PR Merge Strategy
+Three options
+- regular merge
+    - takes all commits from dev branch and adds a merge commit on top
+- squash and merge
+    - takes all dev branch commits and squashes them into one commit and puts it on main
+    - drawback: removes information on commits and moves them to a bloated commit
+- rebase merge
+    - takes all dev branch commits and places them on main as is
+    - benefit: looks identical to working on main does not have noise about branches